jingshisun/News-Sentiments-as-a-Predictor-of-Music-Listening-Behaviors/README.txt

-ANLY 501 Project: Sentimental Analysis of Music Listening Behaviors
+COSC 587 Project: Sentimental Analysis of Music Listening Behaviors

 This project used news sentiments as a predictor of music listening behaviors, implemented by python.